KenKundert/ntlog/README.rst

 its contents are incorporated into the running log file.

-The key used when filing log entries into the *NestedText* document is the timestamp for the modification time of the file.
+The key used when filing log entries into the *NestedText* document is the timestamp of the modification time of the file.
 The given logfile is always kept, even if it is older than the ``--keep-for`` limit.

 Log entries are sorted from most recent to oldest, with the most recent at the